euroscipy/euroscipy_proceedings/papers/Kieffer_Ashiotis/pyFAI.rst

 Multithreaded histogramming was made possible by using as many histograms as threads simultaneously running, which implies to allocate much more memory for output arrays.

-.. table:: Execution speed measured on two Xeon E5520 (2x 4-core hyperthreaded at 2.2 GHz) :label:`Cython`
+.. table:: Azimuthal integration time for a 4 Mpix image measured on two Xeon E5520 (2x 4-core hyperthreaded at 2.2 GHz) :label:`Cython`

    +----------------+----------------+
    | Implement.     | Exec. time (ms)|